 Next time you see pretty peaches at the grocery store, farmer's market or your local roadside stand, be sure to fill up a bag and make a batch of these yummy Peach Crumble Muffins.
 You (and anyone you serve them to) will be SO happy you did!

 Café Tips for making these Easy Peach Crumble Muffins

 - This recipe makes 15 muffins.
 Sometimes, instead of messing with an additional muffin pan, I just make 12 and then put the extra batter in a small loaf pan.
 The loaf will take a little longer to bake.

 - Nectarines work as well as peaches for this recipe.
 I just use whichever one is ripe or looks better at the store or market.

 - I don't peel the peaches or nectarines.
 You can if you like, but I like the little bits of colorful skin.

 - Skip the crumble topping if you want to lower the calorie count.
 You can leave them plain, sprinkle the tops with a bit of raw sugar before baking or combine a tablespoon of butter and a tablespoon of honey and brush the muffins as they come out of the oven for a pretty glaze.

-- I like to grease my muffin tins and then bake the muffins without papers as, even with the “greaseproof paper”, they don’t come out looking very nice.
-If I want them to look fancier, I just slip them into some pretty cupcake papers.
+- I like to grease (I use nonstick spray) my muffin tins and then bake the muffins without papers as, even with the "greaseproof paper", they don't come out looking very nice.
+If I want them to look fancier, I just slip them into some pretty cupcake papers after baking.